ZCPower/zpOD-pokedex-challenge/README.md

 ### What went well.
 Navigating the API, besides the pokedex entries.
 Using splice method to remove individual pokemon from the favorites state array.
+Taking the data from the API and passing it down as props to singlePokemon component.
+Mapping through this data allowed the user to view pokemon type, stats, and abilities.